bemiirone/Full-Stack-Plant-App/README.md

 # Plants App

-The Plants app is a single-page application that provides functionality to manage and display a collection of plants.
+The Plants app is a single-page MEAN application that provides functionality to manage and display a collection of plants.

 ## Features